 If you have any concerns or questions, please do not hesitate to call the school at 513-875-2829.
 Hope to see you at school activities and events.
 And as always … GO ROCKETS!

 Fayetteville-Perry Schools have taken a firm stand on increasing school safety and crime prevention; with the School Resource Officer, students, staff and community working closely together to provide a safer and more efficient educational atmosphere.

-Some of the many duties that Ofc.
-Lee will be responsible for include:
+Some of the many duties that the SRO will be responsible for include:

 Supervision of School Security Operations - Collaborating with the Administration and Security Professionals to formulate campus safety plans - Create meaningful, effective relationships with the student body and families - Assist School Staff with law enforcement education and guidance - Actively Patrolling the School Campus

 Children must meet two criteria in order to receive special education:

 The child must meet Ohio’s qualifications for one or more of the 13 disabilities listed in the IDEA: